diced/dotfiles/README.md

 ## Disclaimer

-A bunch of these configs (especially hyprland) are taken from various different configs + my own styling.
-This set of dots are super specific to me, so they probably wont work well for you!
+A bunch of these configs (especially hyprland) are taken from various different configs + my own styling changes.
+Also, this set of dots are super specific to me, so they probably wont work well for you!